 The City of Onkaparinga has also prepared the Aldinga Framework Plan to assist Council and the community to provide input into the Aldinga Structure Plan.

-In March 2019, a briefing and workshop session was held with a wide range of local community groups and organisations in the lead up to broader community consultation on the Aldinga Preliminary Structure Plan.
-Download the workshop presentation below/right.
+On 5 March 2019, a briefing and workshop session was held with a wide range of local community groups and organisations in the lead up to broader community consultation on the Preliminary Structure Plan.